INFORMATION FOR VISITORS

 What is the Policy?

 KU and KBOR policy define the safe possession of handguns and responsibilities of the carrier.
 Simply put, handguns must be secured in a holster that covers the trigger area and secures any external hammer in an un-cocked position.
 The safety must be on and the handgun must be carried without a chambered round of ammunition.
-The handgun must also not be seen by others and be under the constant control of the carrier – on the body or in a backpack or purse – or in a safe storage device or secure location – such as a locked vehicle.
+The handgun must also not be seen by others and be under the carrier's custody and control – on the body or in a backpack or purse – or in a safe storage device or secure location – such as a locked vehicle.
 Except when necessary for transferring to safe storage or self-defense, a handgun must not be openly displayed.
 Violations of policy may result in individuals being asked to leave campus with the weapon and being cited for trespass if they refuse.
 University employees or students who violate policy may face discipline through applicable university codes of conduct.
-Learn more.
+Learn more by reviewing the policy.

 Who May Carry a Concealed Handgun?